collocations.org

 long

-missiles effective over a long range
+The missiles are effective over a long range.

 close, point-blank, short